joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 **Prompt for Participants:**

 ```
-Upgrade the dashboard to an interactive app connected to Supabase.
+Upgrade the dashboard to an interactive app that can fetch fresh data from S3 on demand.
 Add:
-- Live data connection with caching
+- Data refresh capability: fetch latest data from S3 bucket s3://devin-workshop/santander-workshop/ (region: eu-north-1)
 - Filter dropdowns: category, severity, status, date range, customer segment
 - Dynamic statistics that update with filters
 - Interactive charts: time series (daily/weekly/monthly toggle) and category breakdown